 Finally, the proposed Board direction or action does not allow for "development," as defined in Section 30106 of the California Coastal Act, or "new development," pursuant to Section 1.a. of the District's Coastal Development Permit (CDP) Regulations because it will not result in, without limitation, a physical change, change in use or increase the intensity of uses.
 Therefore, issuance of a CDP or exclusion is not required.
-However, development within the District requires processing under the District's CDP Regulations.
-Future development, as defined in Section 30106 of the Coastal Act, will remain subject to its own independent review pursuant to the District's cDP

-Regulations, PMP, and Chapters 3 and 8 of the Coastal Act.
+However, development, as defined in Section 30106 of the Coastal Act, will remain subject to its own independent review pursuant to the District's certified CDP Regulations, PMP, and Chapters 3 and 8 of the Coastal Act.
 The Board's action in no way limits the exercise of the District's discretion under the District's CDP Regulations.
 Therefore, issuance of a CDP or exclusion is not required at this time.